erikt/MiamiStateMachine/README.md

 >
 —Enrique Garcia

-MiamiStateMachine is a simple and small Swift state machine.
+MiamiStateMachine is a simple, small and—honestly—a somewhat naive Swift finite state machine.
+I'm using it in "production", but before you run your nuclear power plant or high-frequency trading platform on it, maybe "invent it here" with your c++-footgun tools instead ...

 ## Concepts